davidfstr/webcrystal/README.md

 # caching_proxy.py

-An HTTP proxy that caches and persists all web pages accessed through it.
+An HTTP proxy that saves every web page accessed through it.
+This is useful for automatically archiving websites.

 When a HTTP resource is requested for the first time it will be fetched from the origin HTTP server and cached locally.
 All subsequent requests for the same resource will be returned from the cache.